 - Mix coconut oil with avocado oil.

 - Fill ice cube trays in 1 teaspoon portions (or 2 teaspoons if you prefer).

 - Freeze for at least 2 hours, or until completely hardened.

 - Transfer to a jar and store in the fridge.
 Use one each morning for oil pulling first thing in the morning, before eating or drinking anything.
 Look for silicone or BPA-free ice cube trays if possible.

-Gently swish, pull and suck the oil through your teeth, the chews will quickly melt in your mouth as you begin.
-Start slow and don’t work too hard, start with 5 minutes a day and work your way up to 15-20 minutes.
+After brushing and flossing, gently swish, pull and suck the oil through your teeth, the chews will quickly melt in your mouth as you begin.
+Start slow and don’t work too hard, pulling for about 1-3 minutes at a time.

 Don’t swallow the oil.